discordjs/guide/guide/popular-topics/canvas.md

 ![Final result](/assets/img/DDzEgdZ.png)

 And that's it!
-We have covered the basics of image manipulation, text generation and loading from a remote source.
+We have covered the basics of image manipulation, text generation, and loading from a remote source.

 ## Resulting code